semanticdata/firefox-reddit-in-sidebar/README.md

 Press `Alt+Shift+8` to toggle the sidebar.
 This shortcut can be changed by going to Add-ons -> Llama Life in Sidebar -> Options.

 > Note: I am using old.reddit.com/.compact.
 After running some tests, it is the best experience to get Reddit in the sidebar.

+## Disclaimer

+This Add-on is primarily for personal use; a personal project if you will.
+I'm just trying to use Discord on the Firefox sidebar.
+This add-on just launches their webapp in the sidebar.
+This extension is an independent project, has no relationship, and is not affiliated to Discord in any way.